AviatrixSystems/Docs/HowTos/gateway.rst

 You can exclude certain instances by entering instance IDs separated by comma.

+To configure, go to Gateway page, highlight a gateway, click Edit.
+Scroll down to `Monitor Gateway Subnet`.
+Click `Enable` and then optionally enter excluding instance ID(s).
+Click OK when finished.

+Click `Disable` to remove all excluding instance ID(s).

 OpenVPN is a registered trademark of OpenVPN Inc.